ethereumclassic/ethereumclassic.github.io/pages/blog/2019-10-06-pow-mining-explicit-social-contract.md

 of this proposal being adopted then that is probably a good thing.

-# Itended benefit of adopting this proposal?
+# Intended benefit of adopting this proposal?

 This proposal would give stakeholders in the Ethereum Classic mining ecosystem (miners, pools, ASIC manufacturers, GPU manufacturers, etc) certainty